Cornell Insignia

 Financial Aid Procedures

-Applicants for merit and need-based scholarship must complete the Cornell Law Scholarship Application at www.lawschool.cornell.edu/admissions/tuition/applying_for_aid.cfm.
-Applicants for federal loans must complete the Free Application for Federal Student Aid at www.fafsa.ed.gov (Cornell Law’s Title IV code is 002711).
-Need-based scholarship applicants are required to complete the CollegeBoard CSS Profile at http://css.collegeboard.org.
+Applicants for merit and need-based scholarship must complete the Cornell Law Scholarship Application.
+Applicants for federal loans must complete the Free Application for Federal Student Aid (Cornell Law’s Title IV code is 002711).
+Need-based scholarship applicants are required to complete the CollegeBoard CSS Profile.
 All scholarship application information must be received by March 15.
 We evaluate merit and need-based scholarship prior to enrollment.

 Transfer Applicants